“The heavier the burden of the concrete, the more likely it is to be bypassed by theory”.

 Michel-Rolph Trouillot.
 Silencing the Past, Power and the Production of History (1995).

 I am a Peruvian historian specialized in the social and political history of the Andean region.
-After graduating as a historian in Lima, I took a teaching position at the Universidad Nacional de Huamanga, in Ayacucho, where I lived from 1986 to 1987.
-In the 1980s, Ayacucho’s mostly rural and Quechua-speaking hinterland had become the epicenter of the political violence unleashed by Shining Path’s (Sendero Luminoso’s) insurgency.
+After graduating as a historian in Lima, I took a teaching position at the Universidad Nacional de Huamanga, in Ayacucho, where I lived for one year in the late 1980s.
+During that decade, Ayacucho’s mostly rural and Quechua-speaking hinterland had become the epicenter of the political violence unleashed by Shining Path’s (Sendero Luminoso’s) insurgency.
 Deemed the biggest insurrection in the history of Peru, and the bloodiest in modern Latin America, the inner war, which spanned from 1980 to 2000, claimed nearly 70,000 lives, most of them Quechua-speaking peasants.
-My experience in Ayacucho, which was prior to my pursual of postgraduate studies in the U.S., turned out to be decisive in my professional choices.
-The largest part of my research has been henceforth devoted to the study of Andean peasant society in the transition from colonial to republican rule.
+My experience in Ayacucho, which was prior to my pursual of graduate studies in the U.S., turned out to be decisive in my professional choices.
+Henceforth, the largest part of my research has been devoted to the study of the role of Andean peasant society in Peru’s national life.

 I welcome graduate students who are interested in studying any of the subjects related to my specialization and who can surprise me with original questions and projects.